Emanalytics7/Brain-Tumor-Classification-Project/README.md

-# Brain Tumor Classification Project
+# Brain Tumor Classification MLOPs-Project

 ## Overview
 The Brain Tumor Classification Project is designed to leverage machine learning for the automated classification of brain tumors from MRI images, aiming to enhance diagnostic accuracy and efficiency.
-This project employs advanced algorithms to process and analyze imaging data, providing a crucial tool for medical professionals in the early detection and categorization tumor.
+By integrating MLOps practices, I aimed to streamline the development, deployment, and maintenance of machine learning models in a production environment.

 ## Features